awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity-API.md

 ![iotc-26](media/iotc-26.png)

-### Retrieve device Sas Key
+## Retrieve device Sas Key

-Now we have a new device identity.
-Retrieve device credential (Sas Key) so we can connect.
+We have a new device identity.
+Retrieve information for DPS so we can connect.

 1. From `IoT Cental Preview` collection, click `4 : Get Device Credentials`
 1. Send the request